This post may contain affiliate links. For more information, read my disclosure policy.

 • Spray a large bowl with cooking spray and place the dough ball in it.
 Spray the top of the dough ball with cooking spray (lightly) and cover the bowl with plastic wrap.
 Let sit for 2-4 hours until it doubles in size.
 Note on rising: if your house is warm, it should rise no problem.
 If it’s cold in your house, it may take longer for the dough to rise.

-• Stir together butter, brown sugar, cinnamon, salt, nutmeg, and flour until it forms a paste.
+• Stir together brown sugar, cinnamon, and nutmeg.

 • Once the dough is risen, roll it out on a lightly floured surface into a large rectangle, about 10” by 14”.
-Spread the filling as evenly as possible over the rectangle, making sure to reach to the sides so the outer rolls have enough filling.
+Spread with melted butter and sprinkle with filling.

 • Roll the dough up tightly from the long end.
-Slice it into 9 (large) or 12 (medium) equal rounds.
-Place the rolls into a 9” pan or 9 1/2” round pie plate (9 rolls) or a 9x13” baking dish (12 rolls) that has been sprayed with cooking spray.
+Slice it into 12 equal rounds.
+Place the rolls into a 9×13” baking dish that has been sprayed with nonstick cooking spray.

-• Cover the rolls with plastic wrap and refrigerate overnight.
+• Cover the rolls with plastic wrap and refrigerate overnight or allow to rise until puffed, approximately 1-2 hours in a warm place.

-• When ready to bake, preheat oven to 350°F. Remove the rolls from the refrigerator and let them warm up to room temperature while the oven is preheating.
+• When ready to bake, preheat oven to 350°F. If chilled, remove the rolls from the refrigerator and let them warm up to room temperature while the oven is preheating.
 Remove the plastic wrap and bake for 23-28 minutes, or until they are golden brown.

 • Whisk the powdered sugar and eggnog until smooth.
 Pour over warm rolls and serve.